-Here, we'll go over everything you need to submit OHIP claims to the Ministry of Health (MOH), confirm thos claim files were received, correct any claim errors, and, finally, reconciling your outstanding invoices with your monthly remittance advice (RA).
+Here, we'll go over everything you need to submit OHIP claims to the Ministry of Health (MOH), confirm those claim files were received, correct any claim errors, and, finally, reconcile your outstanding invoices with your monthly remittance advice (RA).

 - Simulation OHIP File